csecht/oyster-sizer/README.md

 The Python program oystersize.py analyzes triploid _Crassostrea virginica_ oyster images from various stages of aquaculture.
 Through a tkinter GUI, users can detect and classify oysters and a size standard, input the standard's size, and receive reports on oyster sizes, mean, median, and range along with a size-annotated image.
 Size standards need to be flat disk-like objects of known diameter.
 The program utilizes a YOLO11n object detection model, pretrained with COCO data, and trained with custom data for oyster and size standard images.
 Text and annotated image results can be saved to file.

 The program can be executed from the command line on Linux, Windows, and macOS platforms.

+### Requirements:
+Python 3.9 or later, plus the packages OpenCV-Python, NumPy, torch, and ultralytics.
+Tkinter (Tk/Tcl) is also required, but is most likely already included in your Python installation.
+Program development environments were Linux Ubuntu 22.04 (Python 3.10), Windows 11 (Python 3.11), and macOS 13.2 (Python 3.9).

+As with all repository downloads, it is best practice to install required packages in a Python virtual environment to avoid undesired changes in your system's Python library.
+The recommended way to set up a clean environment that has all packages and dependencies needed to run `oystersize.py` is to initially run these commands:

+Build a venv directory in the current folder (use whatever venv name you like):

+    `python3 -m venv oystersize_venv`

+Activate the virtual environment:

+    `source oystersize_venv/bin/activate` (Linux and macOS)
+    `oystersize_venv\Scripts\activate` (Windows)

+Install the required packages (need latest versions of pip and ultralytics):

+    `python3 -m pip install --update pip`
+    `python3 -m pip install ultralytics`

+Installing the ultralytics package installs all required packages: numpy, opencv-python, torch, torchvision, Pillow, and NVIDIA tools to use a CUDA compatible GPU.
+If you don't have a CUDA GPU, the program will still run fine.
+If you already have the required packages installed in some other Python environment, do not assume it will have compatible versions for ultralytics (the YOLO package).
+Building a virtual environment from scratch guarantees compatibility.

+Now, whenever you want to run the program, activate this virtual environment, change directory to your downloaded repository directory, and run the program as described below in Usage.

+To deactivate a virtual environment, use the command `deactivate`.

 ### Usage: